What is Distance Education

 The cons of distance education

 There are many reasons why programmes under distance learning are not as popular as conventional classroom held courses.
 Let's understand the major reservations that most people have towards distance education programmes –

 Before you take the plunge ask yourself if you have the aptitude to study via an informal programme, which is what all distance learning programmes are.
 Be selective picking a course and the university that you choose.
-Opt for a reputed institution that offers online learning tools and provides ample study material, and facilitates learning through frequent contact classes.
+Opt for a reputed distance education institute in India that offers online learning tools and provides ample study material, and facilitates learning through frequent contact classes.
 Most importantly, the institute and the course you select must have a standing in the industry.

 At the outset, I would like to thank the author for this extremely useful article.
 In this connection, I would like to mention following few points:-

 (a) The title of the article is little bit confusing.
 The author has talked about management education through distance learning.
 She has not covered other courses offered through distance education.

 (b) Every student, before taking admission to any distance learning course including management course, must check whether the degree is recognized or not.
 And this must be checked from UGC website and DEC website.The prospectus of the university/institute cannot be fully relied upon.

 (c) So far as employability is concerned, the distance degrees offered by the UGC-recognized universities do not cause any hindrance in employment in Government sector.
 However, the private sector is still hesitant to appoint such degree-holders.
 The mindset is required to be changed.